parabirb/uno-club/README.md

 # Uno Club (beta)

+**Notice:** Uno Club is currently in very early beta stages.
+There may still be bugs.
+Uno Club currently only supports 1v1 games.
+The code is not very well commented.
+Uno Club will become more polished over time.
+The main Uno Club instance can be located at https://wrongthink.me.

 The premiere online Uno experience.
 Zero BS; just the Uno experience you deserve.

 Uno Club is: